Blockchain-Learning-Group/dapp-fundamentals/README.md

    - Navigate to your truly decentralized app!
 [Example](https://ipfs.io/ipfs/QmRppv7LMa5LXEJjGFqg5wVAAMon3kForG7Jy8xxG1EaCj/home.html)

   ### Bonus Challenge
+  1. Enable decimal support for your token.
+  - Utilize the decimal attribute of your token to enable decimal support.  ie. at this time submitting 0.999 will fail as is rounded to 0.

-  1. Additional Token Support
+  2. Additional Token Support
   - Add support for other tokens and re deploy.
   - Coordinate with the your fellow course participants to support their created tokens!
   - Update the exchange contract to support ERC20 / ERC20 pairings.

-  2. Gas Optimizations
+  3. Gas Optimizations
   - Retrieve all exchange orders by querying events and not using a storage array.
   - Retrieve all hub users by querying events and not user a storage array as well.

-  3. Add Resources to the Hub
+  4. Add Resources to the Hub
   - Update the resource table when resources are added

-  4. Load events on load into Hub
+  5. Load events on load into Hub
   - Load past events into the newsfeed on load